manatlan/htag/README.md

 The descendant of [gtag](https://github.com/manatlan/gtag) ... but :

  * Not tied to [guy](https://github.com/manatlan/guy)
- * Able to be used in anything which can display html/js/css (pywebview, cefpython3, a browser, ....)
+ * Able to be used in anything which can display html/js/css (pywebview, cefpython3, a browser, .... or guy)
- * A lot lot lot better and simpler (better abstractions/code/concepts)
+ * A **lot lot lot better and simpler** (better abstractions/code/concepts)
- * "intelligent rendering" (redraw only component with states changes)
+ * "intelligent rendering" (redraw only component on state changes)

 It's a GUI toolkit for building GUI toolkits ;-)